UWPCE-PythonCert/SystemDevelopment/slides_sources/source/testing.rst

 1. Tests should be independent.
 2. Tests do not run in order, which shouldn't matter, see point 1.
-3. Test fixtures are available to do any setup needed for tests.
+3. Test fixtures are available to do any setup/teardown needed for tests.
+4. Test behavior not implementation
+5. Mocking is available to fake stuff you may not want to run in your tests.

 unittest.TestCase anatomy
 -------------------------